 Download your free Japanese Yoga video and get quick release for your neck and shoulder tension from the comfort of your desk.

-B orn and raised in ‘The Shire’ of Sydney, Australia, I spent my 20s and 30s living and travelling from Asia to the Middle East.
-Thanks to being a travelling nerdy linguist, I’m fluent in Japanese, French and Pig Latin (ello hay!).
+B orn and raised in ‘The Shire’ of Sydney, Australia, I spent my 20s and 30s living, travelling and working from Asia to the Middle East.

-Spending time with diverse people and cultures taught me that although we’re all human beings, we have such different ways of living our ‘normal’.
+Spending time in Japan – a country so different to my own- taught me even though we’re all human, we have such different ways of living our ‘normal’.

-Enter Japanese Yoga + Essential Oils stage left.
-Japanese Yoga + Essential Oils came into my life when ‘normal’ didn’t mean fun times.
+Japanese Yoga came into my life when ‘normal’ didn’t mean fun times.

 Being orphaned at a young age sucked

 I felt lost, sad, angry and in shock that the universe could deal such a blow not once, but twice.

 Legally I was an adult, but emotionally I was still figuring out who I was and my place in the world- like all 20 year olds.

 The death of my mum ripped the carpet out from under me.